swissdata/demo/README.md

 Each combination of key columns uniquely identifies a timeseries within the `.csv` file.
 The combination of all key columns and the date results in a **composite primary key** that identifies an observation.
 All headers and key parts must be lowercase, ASCII only and may not contain spaces.

-A long format offers the following advantages over a wider structure, especially for time series:
+A long format offers the following advantages over a wider structure, particularly for use with time series data:

-1. Series can be of different length, without the need for missing values
+1. Series can be of different length, without the need for missing values.

-2. Series can be of differnt frequencies, e.g., quartery and monthly, in the same file.
+2. Series can be of different frequencies, e.g., quarterly and monthly, in the same file.

 ### Meta Infromation: JSON

-The meta information is stored in a hierachical JSON structure.
+The meta information (data description) is stored in a hierachical [JSON](https://www.json.org/json-en.html) structure.
 It contains:

 - general information on the data set, such as title, source and details.

-- information on hierarchical structure (e.g., Private Consumption is part of GDP)
+- information on hierarchical structure (e.g., private consumption is part of GDP)

 - all labels in arbitrary languages

 - a time stamp of the last update.
-To check if new data is available, it is sufficient to download and inspect the JSON file.
+To check if new data are available, it is sufficient to download and inspect the JSON file.

 Most modern web browsers provide a user friendly visualization of the .json structure.